Kroger (KR)

 Non-discretionary retailers, however, must be viewed through a different lens because they compete on the lowest price, sell products easily found elsewhere, and have high transportation costs to move goods.
 These dynamics lead to structurally lower gross margins, so the best metrics to assess them are free cash flow margin, operating leverage, and profit volatility, which account for their scale advantages and non-cyclical demand.

-This quarter, Kroger’s gross profit margin was 23.3%, in line with the same quarter last year.
-On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting it strives to keep prices low for customers and has stable input costs (such as labor and freight expenses to transport goods).
+This quarter, Kroger’s gross profit margin was 23.4%, down 3.1 percentage points year on year.
+Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting it strives to keep prices low for customers and has stable input costs (such as labor and freight expenses to transport goods).

 8. Operating Margin